Raknoche/Raknoche.github.io/_posts/2016-08-03-PoGo-Series-Making a Choropleth Map.md

 A [Choropleth map](http://www.datavizcatalogue.com/methods/choropleth.html) divides geographic areas into distinct regions, and colors those regions to visualize patterns in your data.
 We can apply this technique to our data to visualize the dominance of each Pokemon Go team in each state.
 We'll begin with a map of the United States, with boundaries drawn at the state level.
 The fraction of tweets referencing each team in a particular state will tell us how much red, yellow, and blue (RYB) to mix into the color of that state.
 For instance, if a particular state has an equal number of blue and yellow team tweets, but no red team tweets, we'd like to color that state green.

-Conventionally, colors are defined on a red, green, and blue (RGB) colorscale.
+Conventionally, colors are defined on a red, green, and blue (RGB) color scale.
 We need a way to convert our RYB measurements into an RGB measurement.
 I modified a [trilinear interpolation method from Gossett and Chen](http://vis.computer.org/vis2004/DVD/infovis/papers/gossett.pdf) for this purpose.
 The method requires us to construct a cube of colors on an RYB coordinate system.
 The color red would appear at the coordinates (1,0,0) while the color yellow would appear at the coordinates (0,1,0) in this such a system.
 Next, we must explicitly map the RYB colors to an RGB basis.
 In the case of yellow, the point (0,1,0) in the RYB basis would map to the point (1,1,0) in the RGB basis, since red and green mix to make yellow.
 Once we've done this for each point on our cube, we can use a [trilinear interpolation](https://en.wikipedia.org/wiki/Trilinear_interpolation) of the RYB to RGB cube mapping to convert any RYB coordinate to the RGB basis.
 The code for doing so is included below:

 ```python